 2) Flank or side cut: these are the larger and more irregular scales

-3) Tail: these have longer and thinner oblong scales, graduating in size as you move further down the tail and it is used mostly for smaller leather goods due to its size.
+3) Tail: this cut has longer and thinner oblong scales, graduating in size as you move further down the tail.
+This cut is most suitable for small leather goods.

 The price of individual products made from these different areas of the skins can vary enormously depending on where they have been cut from.
 The skins can often be reasonably small, so we usually only make smaller products such as Wallets, Card Cases and Handbags using these skins.

-Whilst we generally use alligator for our products, we do also use crocodile too, as they are very similar and so easily interchangeable.
-Crocodiles and Alligators belong to the same family of crocodilian species and the terminology of these skins tends to be based on where you live.
-For this reason it is quite usual in Europe to refer to all of these products as ‘Crocodile’ whilst in America the products are usually referred to as ‘Alligator’ irrelevant as to what they are actually made of.
-The main difference is that crocodile skins have very small dots towards the outside edge of the scales, which are very small hair follicles or sensory pores, which an alligator doesn’t have.
+Whilst we generally use alligator for our products, we do use crocodile too.
+Though biologically different, there is very little difference between the two in terms of leather.
+Crocodiles and Alligators belong to the same order of Crocidylia, and the terminology of these skins tends to be based on where you live.
+For this reason it is quite usual in Europe to refer to both products as ‘Crocodile’, whilst in America both are more usually referred to as ‘Alligator’, in both instances regardless of from which animal they have actually been made.

-As with the lizard skins, it is illegal to trade in both skins without a full CITES licence, so there is a strict monitoring system in place for these luxury skins.
+As with the Lizard skins, it is illegal to trade Alligator and Crocodile without a full CITES licence.
+This enables a strict monitoring system for these luxury skins.

 Most of the deerskin we use is from New Zealand, where they specialise in producing a particularly fine and luxurious quality of this leather.
-The tannery we use, tan this leather using 30 different processes by skilled tanners to ensure that the finished product has the premium feel, quality and unique ‘handle’ of this beautifully soft and naturally grained leather.
-Due to its softness and its ability to take colour extremely well it is ideally suited for handbags, and small leather goods such as our Deerskin Short Wallet or our Men’s Deerskin Gloves.
+The tannery we use tan this leather using 30 different processes.
+The rigour and skill of these tanners ensure that the finished product has the premium feel, quality and unique ‘handle’ of this beautifully soft and naturally grained leather.
+Due to its softness and its ability to take colour extremely well, deerskin is ideally suited for handbags, and small leather goods such as our Deerskin Short Wallet or our Men’s Deerskin Gloves.

 Lizard skins feature beautifully intricate, small but completely flat scales with a high sheen finish.
 It is a soft, fine, and beautifully polished skin, resulting in ‘jewel like’ colours.
-Lizard skins make a very fine, yet hardwearing product.
-The skins are generally quite small, so it is best suited for making our small to medium handbags such as our Classic Lizard Clutchbag, purses, wallets such as our Compact Short Wallet with Lizard Lining and smaller leather goods.
+Lizard skins make for fine, yet hardwearing products.
+The skins are generally quite small, so it is best suited for making our small to medium handbags such as our Classic Lizard Clutch bag, purses, wallets such as our Compact Short Wallet with Lizard Lining and smaller leather goods.

 Where do the Lizard skins come from?